Razmak: People

-The population is migratory and owns land also in other parts of the North Waziristan Agency where they migrate when it gets too cold.
+The religion of the people is Islam, the population is migratory and owns land also in other parts of the North Waziristan Agency where they migrate when it gets too cold.
 The main tribes that inhabit Razmak subdivision are Toori Khel, Boora Khel and Dirdooni.

 The dynamics of the society are governed by oligarchy.
 The elders of the tribes and families are the unelected leaders.
 The main elders of the area are Noor Baqi Jan, Zuman Alikhel, Nawaz Shakhimar in Toori khel, Shahzada and Saudal in boorakel, Hakeem Jan in Dirdooni.